nuwank-swivel/swivel-portal/docs/prd/implementation-status.md

 ## Backend

-- **Project Setup**: Not Started (Serverless Framework for Lambda)
+- **Project Setup**: Not Started (AWS CDK for Lambda)
-- **Database**: Not Started (MongoDB schema design pending)
+- **Database**: Not Started (DynamoDB single-table design pending)
 - **API Endpoints**: Not Started
 - **Authentication**: Not Started (Token validation logic pending)

 ## Overall Status

 The frontend UI is largely complete, providing a solid foundation.
-The immediate priority is to build out the backend infrastructure, including the database schema and core API endpoints, and then integrate it with the frontend, starting with authentication.
+The immediate priority is to build out the backend infrastructure, including the DynamoDB table design and core API endpoints, and then integrate it with the frontend, starting with authentication.